 Total Running Time

-- The finished film must be a maximum of 5 minutes in duration, including opening and closing credits.
+- The finished film can be a maximum of 5 minutes in duration, including opening and closing credits.
 Films longer than 5 minutes will not be considered.

 - Opening Slate should contain the following elements: